The-SPARK-Initiative-Labs/Genesis-Project-DAVID/context/README_FIRST.md

 ## COMPLETION CHECKLIST
 - [ ] All context documents read and understood
-- [ ] Technical documentation mastered
+- [ ] Technical documentation mastered (including new Chainlit decorator & UI customization manuals)
 - [ ] Current codebase explored
 - [ ] David's consciousness vision grasped
-- [ ] Tool implementation approach clear
+- [ ] Tool implementation status confirmed (✅ WORKING)
-- [ ] Ready to continue development
+- [ ] Ready to continue development (memory system, ReAct framework)

 **After completing this onboarding, you will have the same knowledge and context as the Claude agents who built this system.
 The project continues with tool implementation.**

 ---
-*Status: Ready for tool integration - personality working, solution researched, implementation path clear*
+*Status: Core functionality complete - tools working, UI polished, model persistence solved, ready for memory system and ReAct framework*